-Johnson has over five years of experience in humanitarian aid, gender, and monitoring and evaluation.
+Johnson has extensive experience in humanitarian aid, gender, and monitoring and evaluation.
 She began her career as a Princeton in Africa Fellow with the International Rescue Committee’s Somalia office based in Nairobi, Kenya, where she focused on clinical care for sexual assault survivors.
 She then joined the Data2X initiative of the United Nations Foundation, which aims to improve the quality and availability of gender data globally.
-Johnson has consulted for a number of humanitarian organizations on projects, including participatory monitoring in emergencies, improving refugee and IDP data, and measuring gender integration.
-She has experience in Cote d’Ivoire, Ethiopia, Ghana, Guatemala, Kenya, Nigeria, and Somalia.
+Johnson has consulted for a number of humanitarian organizations on projects including participatory monitoring in emergencies, improving refugee and IDP data, and measuring gender integration.
+She has experience in Cote d’Ivoire, the Democratic Republic of the Congo, Ethiopia, Ghana, Guatemala, Kenya, Nigeria, and Somalia.